binste/chicago_safepassage_evaluation/docs/estimation_and_results.md

 *<font size="-1">Figure 7 - Difference in differences plot for violent crimes</font>*
 ![did_violent](figures/didfigureviolent.png)
+{: .full}
 *<font size="-1">To create this figure, each block needs to be assigned to exactly one group.
 The data used here is therefore not exactly representative of the one used in the final estimation of the effect, as there, blocks are allowed to change their status.
 They can for example first be a "Two over" block and then become a "One over" block, if a Safe Passage route gets implemented in an adjacent block.
 However, this can be seen as a close approximation.<br />
 This figure is an approximate replication of Figure 3a in McMillen et al. (2017)<br />
 Data sources: See the section "Data" in the <a href="https://github.com/binste/chicago_safepassage_evaluation/tree/master/reports/appendix/Appendix.pdf" target="_blank">Appendix</a></font>*

 When looking at the overall level of the crime counts, treated blocks do suffer from more incidents then the control blocks.
 Therefore, even though the control blocks are right next to the treated blocks, they are not comparable in terms of the number of incidents.
 This again shows, that the Safe Passage program was implemented primarily in high-crime areas.
 However, as mentioned before, what we need for the difference-in-difference approach to work, is that the changes in crime over time would be similar in absence of treatment.

-We see that the trends in crimes are rather similar before the implementation of the program, with slightly stronger differences between the 4th and 5th school year prior to the implementation.
+We see that the changes in crime counts are rather close before the implementation of the program, with slightly stronger differences between treatment and control blocks from the 4th to the 5th school year prior to the implementation.
 In the first school year after the implementation of the program, we see a drop in crime counts for the treated blocks.
 No such jump however is visible for the three control block categories.

 *<font size="-1">Figure 8 - Difference in differences plot for property crimes</font>*
 ![did_property](figures/didfigureproperty.png)
+{: .full}
 *<font size="-1">To create this figure, each block needs to be assigned to exactly one group.
 The data used here is therefore not exactly representative of the one used in the final estimation of the effect, as there, blocks are allowed to change their status.
 They can for example first be a "Two over" block and then become a "One over" block, if a Safe Passage route gets implemented in an adjacent block.
 However, this can be seen as a close approximation.<br />
 This figure is an approximate replication of Figure 3b in McMillen et al. (2017)<br />
 Data sources: See the section "Data" in the <a href="https://github.com/binste/chicago_safepassage_evaluation/tree/master/reports/appendix/Appendix.pdf" target="_blank">Appendix</a></font>*